 Finding a Bathroom

-As long as we traveled on major roadways, finding a bathroom open was no problem.
-They became more scarce in rural areas and on public lands.
-My advice: stop when you see something open and before it’s a have to situation.
+In rural areas and on public lands, bathrooms might still be an issue.
+So it’s best to stop when you see something open and before it’s a have to situation.

-Literally everything takes longer this year.
-The road trip you took before or the way you did it before; it just isn’t the same this year.
-Factor this in when you make your plans and don’t over plan.
-You will only be setting yourself up for disappointment.
+Literally everything takes longer now.
+The road trip you took before or the way you did it before – it just isn’t the same.
+Factor this in when you make your plans.
+Don’t over plan.
+You might be setting yourself up for disappointment.